DocAMR: Multi-Sentence AMR Representation and Evaluation: Document-level AMR Representation

 The pioneering work on MS-AMR \citep{ogorman-etal-2018-amr} that introduced the annotations, also proposed a way to represent MS-AMR in the form of a graph.
 This approach essentially merges all coreferent nodes from a chain into one node that inherits all the parents and children of the original nodes.
 Furthermore, if the lexical form of the merged nodes are different, each distinct form is added as an additional instance of the merged node connected via an \amr{:instance} edge. \Cref{fig1} shows a simple example of this merge operation.

 This representation has a desirable property in that it treats cross sentential coreference information in a manner similar to sentence-level reentrancies.
-Sentence-level AMR was annotated with what one might call \emph{manual full merge} -- i.e., given multiple mentions in the same sentence (such as a named entity and a pronoun), a human annotator would pick a single informative mention, and merge all other information into the root of the subgraph representing that mention.
-Language being efficient, it is very rare for multiple non-reduced mentions to occur in the same sentence, therefore it was a trivial task for human annotators.

-The advantage of node merging is that a single node represents each entity/event, thus a document representation can be viewed as a mini Knowledge Base for the document.
+Another advantage of node merging is that a single node represents each entity/event, thus a document representation can be viewed as a mini Knowledge Base for the document.
 Moreover, this highly connected representation is consequential for Smatch: if a gold document has a cluster of ten mentions and a system incorrectly splits that cluster into six and four mentions, then the optimal one-to-one Smatch alignment will consider all links to the smaller cluster wrong.

-However, automatically merging coreference nodes at the document level is not trivial.
-Indiscriminate merging of all coreference clusters has serious limitations.

-First, without manual curation of potentially conflicting referential expressions or situations, it can end up merging conflicting information, particularly with event coreference: e.g., ``his hatred of cats'' and ``John doesn't like cats'' would be merged into the AMR equivalent of ``John+he does not (like + hate) cats''.
-It does not preserve the semantics of the original AMR graphs.
-Figure \ref{fig3} shows examples of merge operations that either lose or distort the meaning of the text.
+However, merging coreference nodes at the document level is not trivial.
+Automatic indiscriminate merging of all coreference clusters has serious limitations.
+Without manual curation of potentially conflicting referential expressions or situations, it can end up merging conflicting information, particularly with event coreference: e.g., ``his hatred of cats'' and ``John doesn't like cats'' would be merged into the AMR equivalent of ``John+he does not (like + hate) cats''.
+It does not preserve the semantics of the original AMR graphs. \Cref{fig3} shows examples of merge operations that either lose or distort the meaning of the text.

-Moreover, the proposed method assumes that a node can have multiple \amr{:instance} edges -- however existing AMR tools (including the Smatch implementation) do not allow multiple \amr{:instance} edges on a node.
+Moreover, the proposed method of \citep{ogorman-etal-2018-amr} assumes that a node can have multiple \amr{:instance} edges -- however existing AMR tools (including the Smatch implementation) do not allow multiple \amr{:instance} edges on a node.
 In the hand full of previous works on MS-AMR, edge labels other than \amr{:instance} are used to connect additional forms of a node.
 One node becomes privileged over others under the proposed approach -- as a result, a system that selects the privileged node differently will be unnecessarily penalized.

-We wish to avoid the above pitfalls while still retaining the advantages of node merging to some degree.
+We wish to avoid the above pitfalls while still retaining the advantages of node merging.
 The next section discusses the principles considered while formulating the \repname representation.